aceinnolab/Inkycal/README.md

 ## Adding details to the program
 When you run the installer, you can add details in the last step.
 For new-users, it is recommended to use the 'web-UI' option.

-You can also manually edit the settings file like this: `nano /home/$USER/Inky-Calendar/settings/settings.py`
+~~You can also manually edit the settings file like this: `nano /home/$USER/Inky-Calendar/settings/settings.py`~~

-Once your details are added, run the software with: `python3 /home/$USER/Inky-Calendar/modules/inkycal.py`.
+~~Once your details are added, run the software with: `python3 /home/$USER/Inky-Calendar/modules/inkycal.py`.
 If everything is working correctly, you'll see some lines being printed on the console (not red ones).
-Lastly, the E-Paper display will show a fresh image.
+Lastly, the E-Paper display will show a fresh image.~~

 If you encounter any issues, please leave a comment in the issues or via email.
 Thanks in advance.

 ## iCalendar
-With the latest release (v1.7), most iCalendars (Google, Yahoo, etc.) will work without problems.
-With Google and Yahoo, recurring events are now supported as well.
-With the other iCalendar providers, testing has not been done.
+Although Google Calendar is strongly recommended, iCalendars from other providors may work.
+Support for iCalendar requiring authentification (e.g. Owncloud) has been added, however this is still __experimental__.

 Event names will be truncated until they fit in their allocated space/line.
 Try avoiding too long event names.

 If you encounter errors related to your iCalendar, please feel free to report the error either by opening an issue or by sending a mail.

 ## Updating
-Before updating, re-name the current Inky-Calendar folder e.g. Inky-Calendar-old and then run the installer again (see above), choosing the **update** option.
+~~Before updating, re-name the current Inky-Calendar folder e.g. Inky-Calendar-old and then run the installer again (see above), choosing the **update** option.~~

 ## Contributing
 All sorts of contributions are most welcome and appreciated.
 To start contributing, please follow the [Contribution Guidelines](https://github.com/aceisace/Inky-Calendar/blob/master/CONTRIBUTING.md).

 The average response time for issues, PRs and emails is usually 24 hours.
 In some cases, it might be longer.

+## Setting up VS Code Remote development in WSL
+In order to speed up development, most development tasks (apart from the actual rending to E-Ink display) can be developed on more powerful machines and in richer environments than running this on a Pi zero.
+In case of Windows PC the most convenient way is to use VS Code Remote development in Windows Subsystem for Linux (WSL), please follow [Tutorial](https://code.visualstudio.com/remote-tutorials/wsl/getting-started).

+~~To disable the eInk functionality set the flag to "image_only" (in /settings/settings.py):~~

+~~`render_target = "image_only"`~~

 ### Don't forget to check out the Wiki.
 It contains all the information to understanding and customising the script.